kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

 ## Understanding the deployment process

 This section gives you more details about the kfctl configuration and deployment process, so that you can customize your Kubeflow deployment if necessary.

 ### Application layout

 Your Kubeflow application directory **${KFDIR}** contains the following files and
 directories:

 * **upstream** is a directory containing kustomize packages for deploying Kubeflow

   * This directory contains the upstream configurations on which your deployment is based

 * **instance** is a directory that defines overlays that are applied to the upstream configurations in order to customize Kubeflow for your use case.

-  * **gcp_config** is a kustomize package defining all the GCP resources needed for Kubeflow using [Cloud Config Connector](https://cloud.google.com/config-connector/docs/overview)
+  * **gcp_config** is a kustomize package defining all the Google Cloud resources needed for Kubeflow using [Cloud Config Connector](https://cloud.google.com/config-connector/docs/overview)

-    * You can edit this kustomize package in order to customize the GCP resources for your purposes
+    * You can edit this kustomize package in order to customize the Google Cloud resources for your purposes

   * **kustomize** contains kustomize packages for the various Kubernetes applications